Jonathan2251/lbd/source/funccall.rst

 before entering **“for loop”**.
 In ch9_1.cpp, there are 6 arguments in sum_i(...) function call.
 So ArgLocs.size() is 6, each argument information is in ArgLocs[i].
-When VA.isRegLoc() is true, meaning the arguement pass in register.
+When VA.isRegLoc() is true, meaning the arguement passes in register.
 On the contrary, when VA.isMemLoc() is true, meaning the arguement pass in memory stack.
-When passing in registers, it marks the registers "live in" and copy directly from the registers.
+When passing in register, it marks the register "live in" and copy directly from the register.
 When passing in memory stack, it creates stack offset for this frame index object and load node with the created stack offset, and then puts the load node into vector InVals.